Metal Detector Permits

 *** Metal Detecting in Alley Pond Park permitted in Zone 4 only (excluding the Adventure Course area) View Map

-**** Metal Detecting in Zone 1 only View Map (PDF)
+**** Metal Detecting in Zones 1 and 2 only

 ***** Metal Detecting in Kissena Park permitted in Zones 5 & 6 (with the exception of the Wildflower Garden in Zone 5) View Map

 Metal Detecting activities are restricted to the open sandy areas, under boardwalks unless otherwise stated, and seaward of any structures or vegetation at the following beaches:

 - Coney Island (no metal detecting under boardwalk from beach and street sides)

 - Brighton Beach (no metal detecting under boardwalk from beach and street sides)